To use MLEM with Git and enable GitOps, we need to commit MLEM models to Git

 allowing us to commit just pointers to them.

-This page offers a small Tutorial on how to use DVC with already existing MLEM project.
+This page explains how to use DVC with an existing MLEM project.
 We will reorganize our example repo to showcase that.

 First, let’s initialize DVC and add a DVC remote (we will use a local one for easier testing, but you can use whatever is available to you):